Santhosh-004/dividend-cli/README.md

 - **Automated Data Pipeline**: Fetches the complete NSE ticker list and sources deep dividend/price history directly from Yahoo Finance APIs.
 - **Split-Adjusted Analysis (Forward Model)**: Automatically detects stock splits (2:1, 5:1, 10:1, etc.) and calculates the growth of **1 original share**.
   - *Example*: See how 1 share of HDFC Bank bought in 1997 has grown in total payout as it multiplied into 20 shares.
-- **Multi-Period CAGR**: View Compound Annual Growth Rates for 3, 5, 10, 15, 20, and 30-year durations.
+- **Multi-Period Dividend CAGR**: View Compounded Annual Dividend Growth Rates for 3, 5, 10, 15, 20, and 30-year durations.
 - **Consistency Tracking**: Track years where dividends were **Increased (Up)**, **Stalled (Flat)**, **Reduced**, or **Stopped**.
 - **Power-User Filtering**: Use standard flags or execute arbitrary Python-style conditions for complex research.
 - **Offline Storage**: All data is persisted in a local SQLite database for blazing-fast filtering and offline access.